senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 On the non-airgapped system:

 1. Create a `${SENZING_AIRGAPPED_DIR}/bin/environment.sh` file
-   that can be sourced on the air-gapped machine.
+   that can be used by the `source` command on the air-gapped machine.
    Example:

     ```console